ivan-paleo/publish-micro-image/Templates/ZEISS_Optical-microscopes.md

 See [https://doi.org/10.1038/s41598-019-42713-w](https://doi.org/10.1038/s41598-019-42713-w) for an example.

 ### Correlative microscopy
 "The coordinate system was calibrated with the [objective(s) manufacturer and name(s) including nominal magnification(s) and numerical aperture(s)] objective on the [*digital microscope* and/or *light/confocal microscope*], and at 150x magnification on the scanning electron microscope."

 ### Commons
 "All data in original formats, together with their metadata (acquisition and analysis settings), can be found on Zenodo ([*DOI*])."

-Also add details about image processing (see recommendations in the [README](/README.md#processing)).
+Also add details about image processing: e.g. about EDF/stitching (widefield), topography application, and alignment (correlative microscopy).
+See recommendations in the repo's [README](/README.md#processing).

 <br>

 ## Data & Metadata
 ### General
 The data should be uploaded on an open repository (e.g. Zenodo) in original formats to preserve the metadata as well as in open formats for reusability.
-Add a README file] to the upload.
+Add a README file to the upload.
+Even though many settings are included in the files as metadata, some of these settings should also be listed in the main text (see [Method section of a paper](#method-section-of-a-paper)).

 ### Widefield images
 - Upload the full-resolution, uncompressed images in CZI format (Zeiss' original and open format).
 It is recommended to share the pre-processed (e.g. EDF, stitched) images because of the size of the raw images (especially z-stacks).
 - Also upload the overview/preivew images showing the location of images on the object.
 Alternatively, share the CZI files of the images calibrated with Shuttle-and-Find (correlative microscopy).
-- Specify in the README: "Images were acquired with the software [*ZEN core*, *ZEN blue*, or *Smartzoom*] [version number] from Zeiss.
-All metadata (acquisition settings) are included in the CZI-files and can be retrieved using e.g. the [Bio-Formats plugin for ImageJ/Fiji](https://docs.openmicroscopy.org/bio-formats/5.8.2/users/imagej/installing.html) or [Zeiss ZEN](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen.html) software."
+- Specify in the README: "[*Raw* or *Pre-processed*] images were acquired with the software [*ZEN core*, *ZEN blue*, or *Smartzoom*] [version number] from Zeiss.
+All metadata (acquisition settings) are included in the CZI-files and can be retrieved using e.g. the Bio-Formats plugin for ImageJ/Fiji ([https://docs.openmicroscopy.org/bio-formats/5.8.2/users/imagej/installing.html](https://docs.openmicroscopy.org/bio-formats/5.8.2/users/imagej/installing.html)) or Zeiss ZEN software ([https://www.zeiss.com/microscopy/en/products/software/zeiss-zen.html](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen.html))."

 ### Topography & surface texture analysis data
 - Upload MNT files of the surface texture analysis with Mountains.
 - Alternatively or complementarily, upload the SUR files resulting from the topography analysis in ZEN.
 - Export the MNT files to PDF and upload them too.
-- Specify in the README: "Each surface has been processed in batch with a template.
-The result of the analysis on each surface is saved in MNT format (including all original and processed surfaces, as well as results) and exported to a PDF file.
-Ultimately, the results are collated into CSV file(s).
-The analysis has been performed with ConfoMap (a derivative of MountainsMap) v.
-[8.2.10044]."
+- Specify in the README: "Height maps were acquired with the software ZEN blue [version number] from Zeiss.
+Each surface has been processed in batch with a template in ConfoMap v.
+[8.2.10044] (a derivative of MountainsMap by Digital Surf, [https://www.digitalsurf.com/software-solutions/profilometry/](https://www.digitalsurf.com/software-solutions/profilometry/)).
+The result of the analysis on each surface is saved in MNT format (including all original and processed surfaces, their metadata, as well as results) and exported to a PDF file.
+Ultimately, the results are collated into CSV file(s)."

 See [https://doi.org/10.5281/zenodo.6645445](https://doi.org/10.5281/zenodo.6645445) for an example (although the information was added as a description rather than a README file).

+### Correlative microscopy
+- Upload ZEN Connect project(s) (project-name.a5proj).
+- Upload images as CZI (all microscopes, see [Widefield images](#widefield-images)) and/or TIF (SEM only, see [SEM images](/Templates/ZEISS_EVO25.md#sem-images)), ideally in the ZEN connect data folder (project-name_data).
+- Optionally, upload the image export(s) as PNG.
+- Specify in the README: "ZEN Connect projects were created with Zeiss' ZEN desk v. [*3.5*] (blue edition, [https://www.zeiss.com/microscopy/en/products/software/zeiss-zen-desk.html](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen-desk.html)) software with the module ZEN Connect ([https://www.zeiss.com/microscopy/en/products/software/zeiss-zen/zen-connect-toolkit.html](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen/zen-connect-toolkit.html))."